-The BOMA Fund works to improve the lives of the marginalized residents of northern Kenya through economic empowerment, education, advocacy and the training of a new generation of entrepreneurial ethical leaders.
+The BOMA Project works to improve the lives of the marginalized residents of northern Kenya through economic empowerment, education, advocacy and the training of a new generation of entrepreneurial ethical leaders.
 We do this by implementing innovative micro-finance and skills-training programs in order to establish enduring small businesses; by providing merit-based secondary, vocational and university scholarships for ambitious students willing to give back to their communities; by creating awareness of the plight of pastoral nomadic communities; and by mobilizing human, financial and technical resources so that residents may lead healthy, productive lives.

 BOMA’s signature program is the Rural Entrepreneur Access Project (REAP), a program that trains and supports community residents as BOMA Village Mentors who provide business skills training and mentoring to small groups of three people who establish a business with a seed capital grant from BOMA.
 By providing skills training and seed capital, BOMA helps people improve their lives and the conditions in their own communities.